NEUROLOGIC PHYSICAL THERAPY RESIDENTS

 -

-Amanda Lochte, PT, DPT
+Amanda Lochte, PT, DPT, NCS

 University of Texas Medical Branch -

-Kelley Poblete, PT, DPT
+Kelley Poblete, PT, DPT, NCS

 Texas Woman’s University